Kristina01111000/Drws_site/README.md

 	- non-members cannot get access to courses, can view the headings
 		- fixed it in learndash settings, still can't figure out peepso setting
 	- **make sure to use peepso login and log out, not pmp login and logout**
-	- .customclass is the class name to add a border around a group
 		- capitalize the element names everywhere
 	- wants some posts that visible always, some that are unlisted that he uses other sources
 		- meta tags: don'treuse, taken from another source, copied, drwwritten,
 		- put in categories instead, unlist the ones from other sources, put them in unlisted category